forem/forem/docs/readme.md

 Forem's documentation is built with [GitDocs NodeJS library][gitdocs].

-To start the gitdocs server, you should run `yarn run gitdocs serve` from the root of the `forem` project or from the `/docs` directory.
+To start the gitdocs server, you should run `yarn gitdocs serve` from the root of the `forem` project or from the `/docs` directory.

 ```shell